-- Level 1 Valuations are based on quoted prices in active markets for identical assets or liabilities and readily accessible by the Company at the reporting date.
-Examples of assets and liabilities utilizing Level 1 inputs are certain money market funds, U.S. treasuries and trading securities with quoted prices on active markets. - Level 2 Valuations based on inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Examples of assets and liabilities utilizing Level 2 inputs are corporate bonds, commercial paper, certificates of deposit and over-the-counter derivatives. - Level 3 Valuations based on unobservable inputs in which there is little or no market data, which require the Company to develop its own assumptions.
+- Level 1 Valuations are based on quoted prices in active markets for identical assets or liabilities and readily accessible by the Company at the reporting date. - Level 2 Valuations based on inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Valuations based on unobservable inputs for which there is little or no market data, which require the Company to develop its own assumptions.